Adilah09/Moodsic/README.md

 > - Eryn: I gained practical experience working with real-world frameworks and authentication systems.
 I discovered how APIs function in production settings, including the challenges of permissions and paid access.
 One major challenge was handling Spotify’s authentication and token flow, which I resolved through documentation study and iterative testing.
 Collaborating closely with the frontend team improved my communication and project management skills, while reinforcing the importance of structured problem-solving and teamwork in a development environment.

-> - Aaliya: Making the backend using Firebase has been an amazing experience as it simplified the authentication and data storage process.
-The seamless integration with services like Firestore allowed for real-time updates and quick deployment.
-It gave me a deeper understanding of cloud-based solutions and how easily they can scale to meet user demands.
+> - Aaliya: Developing the backend for Moodsic using Express.js and PostgreSQL (Neon) has been a great learning experience.
+It taught me how to handle authentication, data storage and server-side logic efficiently.
+Deploying it on Vercel gave me a better understanding of full-stack integration, API routing and connecting cloud databases to web apps.
+Overall, it deepened my knowledge of backend architecture and how to scale web applications smoothly.

 > - Sreya: By sharing my word cloud designs with my group mates and getting their feedback, I could design the word cloud feature so that it matched the theme of the application better, and make it more usable for the users as well.
 I also explored different libraries like D3.js and other frameworks like Tailwind.
 Although I did not use them, it was a good opportunity to learn about the available resources.
 All in all, this learning experience has definitely been valuable, and has reinforced my learning in this module.